JohnMurray/learn-scala-worksheets/README.md

 # Scala - Learning Worksheets

-This project contains some worksheets to walk you through the introductory principals in Scala.
+This project contains some worksheets to walk you through the introductory principles in Scala.
 The worksheets were written using the facilities available within IntelliJ, but they should work just as well with eclipse.

 ## Setup with IntelliJ